ivan-leschinsky/dropbox-screenshots/README.md

 * on retina displays, screenshots are automatically resized to 50%

-Fixed for OS X 10.10, and sourc filename changed fo russian language
+Fixed for OS X 10.11, and sourc filename changed fo russian language

-This was only tested on OSX 10.9, though should also work with 10.8.

 ## Installation